aviyalitman/aviyalitman.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My work was featured in [The Transmitter](https://www.thetransmitter.org/spectrum/untangling-biological-threads-from-autisms-phenotypic-patchwork-reveals-four-core-subtypes/)! 🧠
+I will be interning at the Simons Foundation (Flatiron Institute) this upcoming Summer 2025 in NYC! 🧠